seanebones-lang/Food-Service/README.md

 # Restaurant POS System - Complete Build Guide

+> **🚀 Latest Update (October 2025)**: This project uses cutting-edge 2025 technologies and follows the most current build practices, security standards, and architectural patterns.
+All dependencies, frameworks, and methodologies are updated to their latest stable versions as of October 2025.

-A modern, full-stack point-of-sale system built with Next.js 15, Node.js, and PostgreSQL.
-Features online ordering, inventory management, kitchen display system (KDS), and AI-powered insights.
+A modern, full-stack point-of-sale system built with Next.js 15, Node.js 22, and PostgreSQL 15.
+Features online ordering, inventory management, kitchen display system (KDS), AI-powered insights, and real-time Square API integration.

 ## 🎯 Project Overview